xuxiaojian/2022-MRM-LEARN/README.md

 ### Test with pretrained models
 The configuration for running different data and models are provided in folder ./configs.
 The current demo tests LEARN-BIO-finetuned model on experimental data 017_9990.
 To run such a demo,
-- open config_test_LEARN-BIO.json file,
+- open config_test_LEARN-BIO.json file, change the "gpu_index" filed to your available GPUs;
-  - change the system path in the following fields to your local system path: "root_path", "data_path", "src_path";
+- open main.py file, change the project path [directory] to your local system path;
-  - change the "gpu_index" filed to your available GPUs;
 -  in your terminal, run the main.py file by typing
   ```
   $ python main.py